kriztan/mod_http_upload_external/README.markdown

 This module implements [XEP-0363], which lets clients upload files over HTTP to an external web server.

+This module is ready for the new namespace urn:xmpp:http:upload:0

 This module generates URLs that are signed using a HMAC.
 Any web service that can authenticate these URLs can be used.